 The Council needs to make well informed decisions through business intelligence to enable it to make changes to the right things, in the right way.

-The Corporate Plan acknowledges that it is more important than ever to make the best use of public money.
-The Council will continue to ensure that it prioritises its efforts and resources for the greatest impact; by having an agreed, prioritised set of strategic changes that it will make, to achieve its long term goals.
+It acknowledges that it is more important than ever to make the best use of public money and continues to ensure that it prioritises its efforts and resources for the greatest impact; by having agreed strategic priorities that it will make, to achieve its long term goals.